 To make it more fun, use multiple tubes, or one tube cut in pieces and tape them at different heights and angles, so the balls go through one and fall into another.

 Instead of pom poms, you can use cheerios or marshmallows so it won’t matter if they eat them too.

 We have used ping pong balls without a bowl as well for this activity.
 The ball falls through the tube and rolls off, they get to chase it down and start again.

 Let your toddler stick pipe cleaners in the holes of a colander.
 Great way to develop fine motor skills.

 13.Matching the lid

 My son loves to play with kitchen utensils.
-When I really needs things done, I give him pots and pans.
-He spends good amount of time matching pots and pans with its lids.
+When I really need things done, I give him pots and pans.
+He spends a good amount of time matching pots and pans with its lids.
 He also likes to stack them inside each other.
 It could get really noisy but you will get uninterrupted 20 minutes for sure!!

 15.Coloring on the Window